ksarica/ksarica/README.md

 ### Hi there 👋

 - 🔭 Experienced in mostly in C# and Unity.
-- 🌱 Currently learning Game Development and A.I technologies.
+- 🌱 Currently learning Game Development, Mobile Application Development and A.I technologies.

 ### 📫 How to reach me: